 It’s one of the worst things that can happen to a driver.
 You turn the key in your car’s ignition, perhaps hear a few alarming noises and then nothing.
 Whether in the parking lot after dinner, in your driveway before work, or at the rest stop after you’ve stopped for snacks, there’s never really a good time for your car to not start.
-It’s usually indicative that your car needs some kind of repair, and even when no repairs are needed, you have a serious logistical challenge on your hands.
+It can be indicative that your car needs some kind of repair.
+And even when no repairs are needed, you could have a serious logistical challenge on your hands.

 What to do if your car won’t start

 When your car breaks down and you’re on a busy road, this can be a scary experience.
-If you don’t have an emergency kit in your car, there are a few things to do to fix the situation.
+If you don’t have an emergency kit in your car, there are a few things to do to try to fix the situation.
 First, call roadside assistance to get you and your car to a safe location (preferably an auto shop).
 Then, you or the mechanic will need to figure out why it’s not starting.
-Here are a number of reasons why your car won’t start:
+Here are several potential reasons why your car won’t start:

-1. Bad or dead battery
+1. Dead battery

 The most common reason cars don’t start is a dead or faulty battery.
 Even though most cars run on gasoline, they all require electrical power to function.
 The starter that cranks your engine to start requires an electrical signal to fire.
 If something’s wrong with your battery, your car engine won’t turn over.
 There are other symptoms that may indicate a dead battery, but checking whether your engine turns over at all is a good first step.

-The good thing about dead batteries is that you don’t always need a professional to get your car going again.
-Jumping a car battery is typically fairly straight-forward, as long as you have jumper cables and another power source.
+The good thing about dead batteries is that you may not need a professional to get your car going again.
+Jumping a car battery is typically straight-forward, as long as you have jumper cables and another power source.
 However, a battery jump may just be a temporary solution, and new batteries can be expensive, so it’s best to always take good care of your battery.
 For more on how to do that, check out these tips for avoiding a dead battery.
 [1]

 2. Bad alternator

-A bad alternator goes hand-in-hand with a dead battery.
+A bad alternator can lead to a dead battery.
 The alternator recharges the battery and keeps the car’s electrical systems running after the car has started.
 If you have a bad alternator, you don’t necessarily have a bad battery, but you certainly might not have a functioning one.
 Any bad alternator should be replaced, so be sure to look out for any signs of a bad alternator.
 [1]

 Dead batteries or alternators aren’t the only things that can stop your ignition from functioning.
 If something is wrong with the starter motor that receives the electrical signal to crank the engine, your car may not respond to the turn of your key.

-Common symptoms
+Common symptoms of a bad starter

-One of the easiest ways to tell if your starter motor has a problem is to check whether your lights come on when you turn your key in the ignition.
+One of the easiest ways to tell if your starter motor has a problem in turn-key ignition cars is to check whether your lights come on when you turn your key in the ignition.
 Turning your key turns your battery on, so if you’ve turned your key all the way and the lights come on but the engine doesn’t turn over or click, your starter motor could be the culprit.
-Any signs of electrical failure could also indicate that the starter motor needs help.
 Repeatedly trying to use a starter motor that has been subject to a blown fuse could cause it to overheat and emit smoke.
-[2]
+[4]

 If your car doesn’t start, it’s possible that its spark plugs are old or dirty.
 Spark plugs that have become defective in any way can lead to reduced gas mileage, lack of acceleration, engine troubles such as misfires, and difficulty starting your car.
 [5]

-7. Bad timing belt
+9. Bad timing belt

 Your timing belt is another component that is integral to a functioning engine.
 The timing belt rotates the engine’s cam and crankshaft in unison, causing the cylinders to fire at the appropriate times.